 SFAS No. 123(R) requires companies to estimate the fair value of stock-based compensation on the date of grant using an option pricing model.
 The Company currently uses the Black-Scholes option pricing model to estimate the fair value of its stock-based awards.
 This option pricing model involves a number of estimates, including the expected lives of stock options, the Company's stock volatility and interest rates.
 Stock-based compensation expense recognized during the period is based on the value of the portion of awards that is ultimately expected to vest and thus the gross expense is reduced for estimated forfeitures.
 Compensation expense for all stock-based payment awards was recognized using the straight-line method.
-The following table summarizes the average estimates the Company used in the Black-Scholes option-pricing model during the three months ended March 31, 2007 and 2006, to determine the fair value of employee stock options granted during each period:
+The following table summarizes the average estimates the Company used in the Black-Scholes option-pricing model during the three and six months ended June 30, 2007 and 2006, to determine the fair value of employee stock options granted during each period:

-Three months ended March 31,
+Three Months Three Months Ended June 30, nded June 30,

-2007 2006
+2007 2006 2007 2006

-Risk free interest rates 4.5% 4.4%
+Risk free interest rates 4.8% 5.0% 4.6% 5.0%

-Expected life in years 6.1 years 6.1 years
+Expected life in years 5.9 years 6.1 years 6.0 years 6.1 years

-Expected dividend yield 0.0% 0.0%
+Expected dividend yield 0.0% 0.0% 0.0% 0.0%

-Expected volatility 66.0% 70.0%
+Expected volatility 66.0% 70.0% 66.0% 70.0%

-Stock-based compensation expense recognized under SFAS No. 123(R) for the three months ended March 31, 2007 and 2006 was \$723,818 and \$61, respectively.
-Since May 26, 2004 (inception) the Company has incurred \$2,858,777 of stock-based compensation expense.
-The table below summarizes the stock-based compensation expense for the three months ended March 31, 2007 and 2006, and for the period from May 26, 2004 (inception) through March 31, 2007:
+Stock-based compensation expense recognized under SFAS No. 123(R) for the three and six months ended June 30, 2007 was \$1,132,621 and \$1,856,438. respectively.
+Stock-based compensation expense recognized under SFAS No. 123(R) for the three and six months ended June 30, 2006 was \$686,800 and \$686,861, respectively.
+Since May 26, 2004 (inception), the Company has incurred \$3,991,397 of stock-based compensation expense.
+The table below summarizes the stock-based compensation expense included in our statements of operations for the periods presented: